externalhost0/spotty.nvim/README.md

 Creating a Spotify App can be done at their developer dashboard: <https://developer.spotify.com/dashboard>

+You must than copy the associated Client ID and Secret for said app, and export them as environmental variables as show below.

 ```bash
 export SPOTIFY_CLIENT_ID = "your spotify client id"
 export SPOTIFY_CLIENT_SECRET = "your spotify client secret"
 ```

+After performing the above steps, your next launch of Neovim will automatically prompt you to grant your created app permissions.

+The request for authorization will repeat after an hour as Spotify tokens are only good for one hour.

 ### Setup